billfitzgerald/infosec-primer/getting_started.md

 ### <a name="h.toolkit-zap-proxy-ssl-cert"></a>C4.4 Installing Proxy SSL Certificate on Browser and Mobile Devices

-Installing the proxy's SSL certificate to browsers and devices will allow the proxy to decrypt the https traffic generated by these clients.
+Installing the proxy's SSL certificate on browsers and devices will allow the proxy to decrypt the https traffic generated by these clients.
 In this section, we will cover using ZAP to generate a SSL certificate.
-Then, we will document how to save this certificate to our testing browser, and/or a mobile device.
+Then, we will document how to save this certificate to our testing browser and/or a mobile device.

 #### C4.4.1 Save Proxy Certificate to File